Because of Winn-Dixie: Plot

 Opal and Gloria set up everything outdoors, but it starts to rain, so they bring the party indoors.
 Opal can't find Winn-Dixie anywhere, even after searching the town.
 Ten minutes later she returns to Gloria's home to discover that Winn-Dixie has been there all the time, hiding because he is scared of storms.
 The book ends with Otis playing his guitar and everyone singing one of The Preacher's songs, being happy as a community.

 Reception

 Because of Winn-Dixie was the winner of a Newbery Honor distinction the year after publication.
 In 2000, the book won the Josette Frank Award, and in 2003 won the Mark Twain Readers Award.

 In 2007 the U.S. National Education Association listed Winn-Dixie as one of its "Teachers' Top 100 Books for Children", based on an online poll.
 In 2012 it was ranked number 20 on a list of the top 100 children's novels published by School Library Journal, the first of three books by DiCamillo in the Top 100.
+Because of Winn-Dixie has also received favorable reviews from critics of children's literature, who praise the book's treatment of themes like friendship and forgiveness.
+Another reviewer—largely echoing these same sentiments—argues that the Opal's rich and varied emotions are part of what make her character so likable, and so life-like.
+Other critics express how the novel teaches truthful lessons to all ages about how people should be treated.